Neil Harvey: Early years

 First-class cricket had been cancelled during World War II and resumed in 1945–46.
 At the start of the season, Harvey was selected for a trial match.
 The Victorian state team played against the Rest of Victoria, and Harvey represented the latter.
 However, he made a duck in his only innings and was not selected for the senior state side during the season.

 An aggressive 113 for Fitzroy against Melbourne Cricket Club in 1946–47 saw Harvey selected for the Victorian team at the age of 18.
 He made 18 in his only innings during his first-class debut against Tasmania.
 In the next match against Tasmania, Harvey made his maiden first-class century, scoring 154.
 He said that his effort was inspired by elder brother Merv, who gained Test selection in the same year.

 At the time, Tasmania was not part of Sheffield Shield, and Harvey made his Shield debut against New South Wales.
 He was dismissed without scoring in the first innings before making 49 in the second innings in an emphatic 298-run win over their arch-rivals.
 Victoria went on to win the title convincingly.

-His next match for Victoria was against Wally Hammond's English tourists.
+Harvey’s next match for Victoria was against Wally Hammond's English tourists.
 After the fall of three early wickets, Harvey joined captain Lindsay Hassett.
 He dominated a partnership of 120, making 69 in his second match against the guileful leg spin of Doug Wright.
 His opponents had no doubt that he would become a Test player.
 English wicket-keeper Godfrey Evans congratulated him by proclaiming "We'll be seeing you in England next year [for Australia's 1948 tour of that country]".
 He ended his debut first-class season with 304 runs at 50.66.